juanborgesv/Game-Design-and-Development/100-Unity-Tips.md

 **79. Header attribute**: [Header](https://docs.unity3d.com/ScriptReference/HeaderAttribute.html) creates a tiny bit of text above some fields in the inspector.

 **80. Tooltip attribute**: [Tooltip](https://docs.unity3d.com/ScriptReference/TooltipAttribute.html) changes the tooltip when hovering over a variable.

+**81. Asset Store in Editor**: You can visit the asset store by using a web browser or within the editor.

+**82. Merge scenesV**: You can drag and drop one scene onto another to merge them.

+**83. Duplicate**: Easily duplicate an object Ctrl/Cmd + D.

+**84. Duplicate array items**: You can also use the same command to array items.

+**85. Editor presets**: You can use presets to save configurations for your components.
+Use the slider in the corner to choose between presets or create a new one.

+**86. Iterate over child objects**: To loop over all direct children of an object use [this](https://youtu.be/thA3zv0IoUM?t=550) code snippet.

+**87. Change object order in hierarchy**: Use transform.SetSiblingIndex(mIndex); to change the order of objects in the hierarchy by script.

+**88. Save selections**: Save your current selection by going Edit > Selection, and choosing a number.
+You can then load back the selection from the same menu.

+**89. Regions**: Use regions to create collapsable sections in your code, for things like Singleton, Variables, Functions.
+Watch out this is a slippery slope that leads to very long scripts.

+**90. Pause Editor through code**: You can pause the editor at a specific moment during runtime by setting: EditorApplication.isPaused = true;